yeze322/botframework-sdk/Orchestrator/docs/BFOrchestratorReport.md

 # Report Interpretation

 Orchestrator CLI can evaluate the performance of a language understanding applicationa along with the back-end base language model it uses.
-This document describes what is in a evaluation report.
 After a user runs the bf-orchestrator-cli:test command, it creates report files in HTML format along with some auxiliary output files.
+This document describes what is in an evaluation report.
 For the "test" and "evaluation" model, an evaluation report contains the following sections/tabs.

 - Intent/Utterancce Statistics  -- descriptive statistics of labels and utterances for an evaluation set